jihan-park-pnu/JPER_Supplementary_Material_2/Online_supplementary_material.md

 <details>
 <summary><strong>Click to view full table (782 rows)</strong></summary>

+- Please refer to the table below for the list of the 782 documents finally collected.

 |   No. | Author(s)                                                                                                                                                                                                                                                                                                                                                                                                                      | Artucke Title                                                                                                                                                                                                         | Journal                                                                                    | DOI                                                 |
 |------:|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|:-------------------------------------------------------------------------------------------------|:---------------------------------------------------------|